sayandip18/finance-helper/README.md

 The agent loads full conversation history from DB, so Session 2 remembers everything from Session 1.

+## Persistent memory — memory.json

+Between sessions the agent maintains a `data/memory.json` file that stores long-term context about the user.
+It is read at the start of every session and updated as the conversation progresses.
+We generate this memory json using the summarizer command.

+1. **`goal`** _(string)_ — The user's stated financial goal (e.g. "save ₹10 000 per month").
+Overwritten whenever a new goal is expressed.
+2. **`active_commitments`** _(list of strings)_ — Things the user has explicitly committed to do (e.g. "cancel unused subscriptions").
+New items are appended; duplicates are dropped.
+3. **`reminders`** _(list of `{date, content}`)_ — Date-stamped reminders set during a session via the `set_reminder` tool.
+Written live, not at summarization time.
+4. **`spending_flags`** _(list of strings)_ — Spending patterns flagged for the user's attention.
+New items are appended; duplicates are dropped.

+Volatile data (account balances, transaction amounts) is intentionally excluded — only stable, goal-relevant insights are persisted.

 ## Hallucination guard — forced tool calls

 Before every user turn, a zero-latency keyword match checks the message against a set of financial terms (balance, spend, bill, savings, etc.).
 If any keyword matches, the first LLM call in the agentic loop is issued with `tool_choice="required"`, forcing the model to invoke at least one tool (e.g. `get_account_balance`, `get_recent_transactions`) before it can reply.
 Subsequent turns in the same loop revert to `tool_choice="auto"` so the model can chain further tool calls or produce a final answer.